 Ok, since the addition of the key confirmation then there is at least some extra complexity and some mention of the care required to verify the secure connection, but hopefully the codeword scheme is a little bit friendlier than reading out long alphanumeric key fingerprints to each other.

 Not all of the current development code is ready for publishing yet, but the basics can now be found on Gitlab.
-At the time of writing, this includes the startup wizard and basic configuration, the main window with toolbar and page server, and a basic settings page for changing the language and the privacy settings.
-So that means no messaging yet, but more code will follow soon.
+At the time of writing, this includes the startup wizard and basic configuration, the main window with contacts page, messages page and some settings options.
+More code is following on a semi-regular basis.

 There have been many reports over the last two decades about how difficult PGP is, how unfriendly encrypted email is, and how much difficulty even experienced computer users have with the concepts of keys, keyrings and encryption schemes.
 All too often, users get so frustrated trying to set things up that they either fail or give up.
 And even then, it is all too easy to accidentally send something unencrypted or wrongly encrypted.
 Hopefully Murmeli's process will prove to be much simpler, much more user-friendly, and much more difficult to incorrectly use.